beginner-corp/docs.begin.com/src/shared/docs/en/meta/about.md

 We believe serverless cloud infra services represent a generational shift in how software is built, finally breaking the bond between runtime and infrastructure.

-The result is a leapfrog in architectural simplicity and authortime efficiency, enabling the next generation of software to be built faster and with more resiliance than ever before.
+The result is a leapfrog in architectural simplicity and authortime efficiency, enabling the next generation of software to be built faster and with more resilience than ever before.

 By not needing knowledge or expertise in ops and scaling infra to have full access to affordable, world class, globally scalable cloud hosting services, one of the most significant, oldest barriers to entry in building software is effectively eliminated.